 - Filter to "Has Affiliates" on Page Type.

 - Exclude pages that already link to me.

-That was short and sweet to get past being accused of burying the lede.
-I’ll explain it in steps, but first a word about Affiliates in general.
+I’ll explain it in steps, but first a word about affiliates in general.

 Affiliates promote a business on their own site (with a special link on the page) in hopes of earning a commission for any sales they send through that link.
 Having Affiliates for your business helps you drive more traffic outside of ads and your own SEO.

-If you’re running your own program (or considering it), you can build up your Affiliate group by ganking them straight from your competition.
+If you’re running your own program (or considering it), you can build up your Affiliate group by finding (and taking) them straight from your competition.
 Don’t worry, it’s totally cool.
-If you have any reservations about stealing them, read below. (*Kindly points out that you’re reading this on the SpyFu blog where we encourage stealing from getting inspired by your competitors.* *Clears throat.* Ahem.)
+If you have any reservations about stealing them, read below. (*Kindly points out that you’re reading this on the SpyFu blog where we encourage stealing from getting inspired by your competitors.
+Clears throat.* Ahem.)

 The more likely situation is that one Affiliate promotes competing products within the same industry.
 This is totally legit and often means they are probably sharing unbiased reviews and opinions.
 This is also why asking your competitors’ affiliates to promote your site/product for a commission is a fairly easy sale.

 How to find Competitors' Affiliates – The detailed answer

 You know that Inbound Link tool I mentioned earlier?
 It’s going to find only the links that are Google-indexed.
 That keeps you safe from connecting with pages that come from link-farms and malicious junk that can backfire.
 Sites we give you in the results are already organically ranked in the first 5 pages by Google on comparable keywords (to the domain that was searched), so they have domain authority.